The only single-room occupancy housing in Sonoma County soon will be a thing of the past.

 Although not officially low-income housing, the hotel has traditionally housed tenants of lesser means.
 The small rooms, which have no kitchens and many with shared bathroom facilities down the hall, have rented from as low as $200 to $795 a month.

-Some tenants lived there short term, while others stayed for years.
+Some tenants lived there short term, others stayed for years and some used it as a flophouse.

 He said many of the tenants had gotten used to eating in their rooms, bringing in bottles and cans, stuffing their rooms with furniture and never airing them out.